riyo264/AwaasAI/README.md

 ## 🏛️ Architecture

-Awaas AI is a end-to-end **microservices** platform — 7 independently deployable FastAPI services communicating over HTTP, backed by DynamoDB for persistence and dual LLM providers (Bedrock + Groq) for reasoning.
-In production it deploys as an EC2 Auto Scaling Group behind an Application Load Balancer with Cognito-based auth and API Gateway rate limiting.
+Awaas AI is an end-to-end **microservices** platform — 7 independently deployable FastAPI services communicating over HTTP, backed by **Amazon DynamoDB** for serverless persistence and dual LLM providers (**AWS Bedrock** + Groq) for generative AI reasoning.
+In production it deploys as an **EC2 Auto Scaling Group** behind an **Application Load Balancer** with **Amazon Cognito**-based auth and **Amazon API Gateway** rate limiting — following the **AWS Well-Architected Framework** for reliability, security, and cost efficiency.
 Locally, the identical services run inside Docker Compose with a FastAPI gateway replicating ALB path-routing — so the code you develop against is the exact code that ships.
 Both topologies are shown below.

 ### Production architecture (AWS)